PengNi/deepsignal3/README.md

 #### 4. extract features
 Features of targeted sites can be extracted for training or testing.

-For the example data (deepsignal3 extracts 13-mer-seq and 13*15-signal features of each CpG motif in reads by default.:
+For the example data, deepsignal3 extracts 13-mer-seq and 13*15-signal features of each CpG motif in reads by default.:
 ```bash
 deepsignal3 extract -i fast5s_guppy --reference_path chm13v2.0.fa -o fast5s.CG.features.tsv --nproc 30 --motifs CG &